Image Difference Metrics for High-Resolution Electron Microscopy: Results and discussion

 \subsection{Influence of Noise}

 We compare the HRTEM image of pristine \ce{Nb3Sn} [Fig.~\ref{fig2}(a)] to various images distorted by noise.
 This serves as a way to gauge the realistic conditions necessary in order to still get reliable measures from the difference metrics.
-In particular, we get an estimate of the electron dose for each metric below which the image difference is large enough that the test image is characterized as a distinct and different image compared to the reference image with infinite dose.
-The image difference to the reference image for doses above this approximate threshold of about 15000 e$^-$/nm$^2$ is small enough to be negligible.
-For SIFT and MSE this threshold lies between 5000 and 15000 electrons per \si{ \nano \m}$^2$, for cw-SSIM, however, the threshold is higher as cw-SSIM appears to be more sensitive to the image differences caused by shot noise.
 We have forgone comparison with more classic image distortions like translation, rotation, spatial scaling or a luminance shift, as one in practice should be able to eliminate these distortions by properly aligning, cutting or normalizing the images.
-Instead, we put focus on different kinds of noise pollution.\\ We find that for extremely low electron doses (below 100 e$^-$/nm$^2$) the SIFT image difference metric systematically results in a lower difference compared to cw-SSIM and MSE.
+Instead, we put focus on different kinds of noise pollution.
+Fig.~\ref{fig2}(b) and (c) show the $128 \times 128$ pixel reference image with a finite electron dose of 15000 and 5000 e$^-$/nm$^2$, respectively.
+While 15000 e$^-$/nm$^2$ is relatively high compared to the low electron dose regime, the cw-SSIM difference is already higher than the previously mentioned threshold of discernibility.
+Such high sensitivity to shot noise indicates that cw-SSIM is less suited than the other methods for this particular type of noise, as the perfect image difference metric should be as little as possible influenced by noise and still be able to detect the same underlying crystal structure of both images.
+Gaussian noise, used to model read-out noise, electronic noise, etc., results in a strong response for all the metrics [Fig.~\ref{fig2}(d)].
+Gaussian blurring, used to model instrumental broadening due to the partial coherence of the electron source \cite{Schattschneider2012}, shows a different trend than the other image modifications.
+For Gaussian blurring the MSE image difference is significantly lower compared to the other metrics, making it the first choice when blurring alone is of concern.
+When combining shot noise, Gaussian noise and Gaussian blurring [Fig.~\ref{fig2}(f)] it becomes evident that the image difference contributions of the individual noise types are, at least to some degree and for small image modulations, additive for all employed metrics.
+This is favorable, as Fig.~\ref{fig2}(f) also shows the biggest difference to the reference image using subjective evaluation.\\ We find that for extremely low electron doses (below 100 e$^-$/nm$^2$) the SIFT image difference metric systematically results in a lower difference compared to cw-SSIM and MSE [Fig.~\ref{fig2}(g)].
 This behaviour is expected, as the image difference should converge towards the value for the black image [Fig.~\ref{fig_bench}(f)] when the electron dose approaches zero and no other type of noise is present.
-When Gaussian noise, used to model read-out noise, electronic noise, etc., is added, even an almost negligible amount, all of the applied image difference metrics approach a value around 0.7 with the electron dose approaching zero.
+When Gaussian noise is added, even an almost negligible amount, all of the applied image difference metrics approach a value around 0.7 with the electron dose approaching zero.
 This specific value corresponds to the image difference of the reference image to an image without structure with only Gaussian noise [Fig.~\ref{fig_bench}(d)].
-All three difference metrics assign this case a lower image difference than that of a completely black image, hence the curiosity that for low electron doses Gaussian noise results in a lower image difference compared to the absence of Gaussian noise.\\ Gaussian blurring, used to model instrumental broadening due to the partial coherence of the electron source \cite{Schattschneider2012}, shows a different trend than the other image modifications.
-For Gaussian blurring SIFT generally tends to result in the highest image difference of the three employed metrics, with SSIM only slightly lower [Fig.~\ref{fig2}(e)].
-The MSE metric, however, results in a drastically lower image difference in comparison.
-This insensitivity towards Gaussian blurring makes the MSE metric unsuitable for cases where any form of blurring is expected.
-When combining shot noise, Gaussian noise and Gaussian blurring [Fig.~\ref{fig2}(f)] it becomes evident that the image difference contributions of the individual noise types are, at least to some degree, additive for all employed metrics.
-This is favorable, as Fig.~\ref{fig2}(f) also shows the biggest difference to the reference image using subjective evaluation.
+All three difference metrics assign this case a lower image difference than that of a completely black image, hence the curiosity that for low electron doses Gaussian noise results in a lower image difference compared to the absence of Gaussian noise.
+In order to further gauge the usefulness of the difference metrics in the low electron dose regime we compare the dose dependent difference of \ce{Nb3Sn} to the reference image (same material) to the dose dependent difference of \ce{ZrO2} to the reference image (different material).
+When the image difference from noise alone approaches the image difference due to the change of crystal structure the metric can not effectively discern between the materials and is, thus, no longer useful.
+According to this, of the three investigated metrics, the metric based on the SIFT algorithm emerges as best suited for extremely low electron doses.